ukceh-rse/chess-scape-extract/README.md

 # README

 Simple script for extracting point timeseries data from the [CHESS-SCAPE dataset](https://catalogue.ceda.ac.uk/uuid/8194b416cbee482b89e0dfbe17c5786c/) stored in JASMIN's S3 object store.
 The CHESS-SCAPE dataset consists of 4 ensemble members and 4 RCP warming scenarios at a daily, 1km resolution.
-This script will extract out the nearest gridpoint for lon/lat coordinates specified, of the specified ensemble for a specified year for RCP8.5 only.
-Data will be linearly interpolated from a 360day calendar to a gregorian calendar using Xarray's [convert_calendar](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.convert_calendar.html) function.
-The script will output a csv file YYYY_ENSMEM_LON_LAT.csv with rows representing the days of the year and columns for:
+This script extracts out the nearest gridpoint for lon/lat coordinates specified, of the specified ensemble for a specified year for RCP8.5 only.
+Data is linearly interpolated from a 360day calendar to a gregorian calendar using Xarray's [convert_calendar](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.convert_calendar.html) function.
+The script outputs a csv file YYYY_ENSMEM_LON_LAT.csv with rows representing the days of the year and columns for:
+- DOY: Day of year
 - RAD: Total shortwave radiation in MJ/m^2/day
 - MINTMP: Minimum temperature in degC
 - MAXTMP: Maximum temperature in degC
 - VP: Vapour pressure in kPa
 - WIND: Surface wind speed in m/s
 - RAIN: Total precipitation in mm/day
-- CO2: CO2 concentration according to the RCP8.5 pathway (note this only varies by calendar year, so will be the same for every day of a given calendar year).
+- CO2: CO2 concentration in ppmv according to the RCP8.5 pathway (note this only varies by calendar year, so will be the same for every day of a given calendar year).

-The vapour pressure is derived from the specific humidity $q$ and surface air pressure $p$ using the following equation:
+The vapour pressure $e$ is derived from the specific humidity $q$ and surface air pressure $p$ using the following equation:

 $$e\approx \frac{qp}{0.622 + 0.378q}$$